-In accordance with Government Auditing Standards, we have also issued our report dated January 7, 2022, on our consideration of the Industrial Development Authority of the County of Stafford and the City of Staunton, Virginia's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Industrial Development Authority of the County of Stafford and City of Staunton, Virginia's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Industrial Development Authority of the County of Stafford and the City of Staunton, Virginia's internal control over financial reporting control over financial report of an audit performed in accordance with Government Auditing Standards in considering the Industrial Development Authority of the County of Stafford and the City of Staunton, Virginia's internal control over financial reporting and compliances.
+In accordance with Government Auditing Standards, we have also issued our report dated December 28, 2022, on our consideration of Industrial Development Authority of the County of Stafford and the City of Staunton, Virginia's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Industrial Development Authority of the County of Stafford and the City of Staunton, Virginia's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Industrial Development Authority of the County of Stafford and the City of Staunton, Virginia's internal control over financial reporting and compliance.